House by Hand

 The second story master bedroom

 Over the course of three summer months, Joshua, Julia, and several of their friends documented and dismantled the entire house under the guidance of house restoration specialist Mark Myers, peeling back the layers of the house’s story.
-Though the initial assessment of the parlors’ styles implied a date of the 1820s or 30s, the few trim remnants in the back of the house and the deepest layers of the structure suggested an earlier construction: in particular, the presence of riven plaster lath and the prevalence of handwrought nails in the exterior sheathing.
-Additionally, upon further examination of the frame members, it was discovered that carpenter’s awl markings record the ancient scribing process which was practiced until the invention of the American “square rule” system at the turn of the 19th century.
+At the deepest layers of the structure (sheathing and frame) there were lots of markings that evidenced an early construction approach.
+Upon examination of the frame members, it was discovered that carpenter’s awl markings record the ancient scribing process which was practiced until the invention of the American “square rule” system at the turn of the 19th century.
 Once it was fully disassembled, the Kleins had the house trucked (bricks included) back to their property in Sedgwick, 20 miles away.
-For the last six years, the house has been safely stored in a box trailer awaiting its eventual resurrection.
+For six years, the house had been safely stored in a box trailer awaiting its eventual resurrection.

 The corner with the earliest trim and construction techniques